Jirigesi/Jirigesi.github.io/index.md

 <br />

-**We have open positions for Applied Scientist Intern postions!
-Please contact me if you are interested in working on LLM models**
+**We have open positions for Applied Scientist Intern!
+Please contact me if you are interested in working on LLM for ranking**

 <br />